Lorica squamata: Forging

 The individual scales, called squamae were very small scales made of either iron or brass.
 Occasionally, they would be tinned in white metal.
 Each scale had a 90° fold and a medial rib.
-The scales were wired or laced together in horizontal rows that were then laced or sewn to the backing of mail.
+The scales were wired or laced together in horizontal rows that were then laced or sewn to the backing.
 Rarely, the backing might be mail (lorica hamata) providing two layers of defense at the cost of greater weight and expense.
 The mail under the scales was made of interlocking rings arranged in rows—rings closed by riveting, or a combination of these with solid rings made by punching holes in metal sheets.
 It is possible that the shirt could be opened either at the back or down one side so that it was easier to put on, the opening being closed by ties.
 Much has been written about scale armour's supposed vulnerability to an upward thrust, but this may be exaggerated.
 Since the scales overlapped in every direction, the multiple layers gave good protection.

 A similar type of armour, in which the scales are laced to each other and need no backing at all, is known as lamellar armour, while to confuse the matter there is also locking scale in which the scales are wired together without a backing.
 It can be difficult to tell which type of armour a single scale might have come from, as the Romans did not necessarily have different terms for each type.
 The typical scale had a vertical pair of holes at each side near the top, plus one or two holes at the top.